duke-malaria-collaboratory/BRAVA/README.md

 | BF8_AMA_1.fastq.gz   | 11474    | 7382      |
 | BF9_AMA_1.fastq.gz   | 12432    | 6318      |

+`call_haplotypes` should add two files to the haplotype_output folder: `{target}_haplotypes.rds` and `{target}_trackReadsThroughPipeline.csv`.
+- `{target}_haplotypes.rds`: R file that stores the haplotype results data set for furthermore manipulation in `censor_haplotypes`.
+- `{target}_trackReadsThroughPipeline.csv`: tracks the reads, looking at the number of reads that made it through each step of the pipeline.

-And the trackReadsThroughPipeline table looked like this:
+With our small sample, the trackReadsThroughPipeline table looked like this:

 |      | merged | tabled | nonchim |
 |------|--------|--------|---------|